About Pulse Policy

 What is the biggest problem small businesses have with data policy and how does Pulse solve it?

-One of the biggest issues small businesses (SMBs) have with data policy is that the overwhelming majority of SMBs are just getting familiar with the internet, let alone recognizing what data they're collecting, how it's being used, and why.
+One of the biggest issues small and medium businesses (SMBs) have with data policy is that the overwhelming majority are just getting familiar with the internet, at the same time, recognizing what data they're collecting, how it's being used, and why.

-Pulse reverses the current paradigm of you, the small business owner, needing to know all these details by letting you work with a system that does the thinking for you—as if you were working with a lawyer.
+Pulse reverses the current paradigm of you, the small business owner, who needs to know all these details.
+Pulse lets you work with a system that does the thinking for you—as if you were working with a lawyer.

-That means instead of telling us all of the data you're collecting, what servers its stored on (hell if you know, right?), who has access to it, for how long, etc, you simply tell us what site(s) you're using to build your digital experience, integration(s) you're using, how many people visiting your site, and a few other details, and we'll do the rest for you.
+That means instead of telling us all of the data you're collecting, what servers in which they're stored, who has access to them, for how long, etc, you simply tell us what site(s) you're using to build your digital experience, integration(s) you're using, how many people visiting your site, and a few other details, and we'll do the rest for you.